Fidelio: Act 1

 Jaquino once again begs Marzelline to marry him, but she continues to refuse.
 Fidelio, hoping to discover Florestan, asks Rocco to let the poor prisoners roam in the garden and enjoy the beautiful weather.
 Marzelline similarly begs him, and Rocco agrees to distract Pizarro while the prisoners are set free.
 The prisoners, ecstatic at their temporary freedom, sing joyfully (O welche Lust—"O what a joy"), but remembering that they might be caught by the prison's governor Pizarro, are soon quiet.

 After meeting with Pizarro, Rocco reenters and tells Fidelio that Pizarro will allow the marriage, and Fidelio will also be permitted to join Rocco on his rounds in the dungeon (Nun sprecht, wie ging's?—"Speak, how did it go?").
 Rocco and Fidelio prepare to go to Florestan's cell, with the knowledge that he must be killed and buried within the hour.
 Fidelio is shaken; Rocco tries to discourage Fidelio from coming, but Fidelio insists.
-As they prepare to leave, Jaquino and Marzelline rush in and tell Rocco to run, as Pizarro has learned that the prisoners were allowed to roam, and is furious (Ach, Vater, Vater, eilt!—"O, father, father, hurry!").
+As they prepare to leave, Jaquino and Marzelline rush in and tell Rocco to run, as Pizarro has learned that the prisoners have been allowed to roam, and is furious (Ach, Vater, Vater, eilt!—"O, father, father, hurry!").

 Before they can leave, Pizarro enters and demands an explanation.
 Rocco, thinking quickly, answers that the prisoners were given a little freedom in honor of the Spanish king's name day, and quietly suggests that Pizarro should save his anger for the prisoner in the dungeon below.
 Pizarro tells him to hurry and dig the grave, and then announces that the prisoners will be locked up again.
-Rocco, Leonore, Jacquino, and Marzelline reluctantly usher the prisoners back to their cells.
-(Leb wohl, du warmes Sonnenlicht—"Farewell, you warm sunshine").
+Rocco, Leonore, Jacquino, and Marzelline reluctantly usher the prisoners back to their cells (Leb wohl, du warmes Sonnenlicht—"Farewell, you warm sunshine").